-How to care for your Antique Jewelry and Watches
+Caring for Antique & Vintage Jewelry and Watches

-Your Lang Antiques vintage timepiece is sold as a piece of fine jewelry art.
-Unless otherwise noted, the movement will be in working order when the watch leaves our store.
-However due to the delicate nature of vintage timepieces there is no further warranty on the movement or any other mechanical parts after delivery.
+We like to think of our vintage and antique timepieces as examples of fine jewelry art, all of which are serviced prior to sale.
+Unless otherwise noted, the movement of each piece will be in working order when the watch leaves our store.
+However, due to the delicate nature of these timepieces, there is no further warranty on the movement or any other mechanical parts.

 Almost all of our timepieces have mechanical movements, which require daily winding to keep time for daily wear.
 Gently wind the crown in one direction until it comes to a natural stop, without forcing the movement.
 To set the time, gently pull the crown to free the hands, then set the time in a clockwise direction.
 If your watch includes further “complications,” as watch experts call them, we will advise you on its proper use at the time of sale.

 Vintage and antique timepieces are not waterproof nor water resistant.
 Like all mechanical objects of a certain age, these timepieces do need to be professionally cleaned periodically—we recommend every year or two.
 You may find that these watches do not keep time as precisely as a contemporary quartz movement would—if you find your watch to be gaining or losing time in excess of a few minutes over 24 hours, please contact us for service.
 Your watch will usually tell you when it’s “time” for a check-up!